magento/architecture/design-documents/graph-ql/coverage/product_filter_and_search_changes.md

 #### New available sort options (on fresh Magento installation)
 ```
+relevance: SortEnum
 name: SortEnum
 position: SortEnum
 price: SortEnum
-(addition attributes that are availabled to use for sorting)
+(addition attributes that are available to use for sorting)
 ```
+If no sort order is requested, results will be sorted by `relevance DESC` by default.

 ## Changes to Layered Navigation Output